Al-Fatiha: Summary

-The final three verses, which comprise the servant's half, begin with the servant stating that they worship and seek only God's help (verse 4/5), asking Him to guide them to the Sirat al-Mustaqim (the Straight Path) of those who God has been bountiful to, and not of those who have earned His anger (verses 5-6/6-7).
+The final three verses, which comprise the servant's half, begin with the servant stating that they worship and seek only God's help (verse 4/5), asking him to guide them to the Sirat al-Mustaqim (the Straight Path) of those who God has been bountiful to, and not of those who have earned his anger (verses 5-6/6-7).

-Some Muslim commentators believe Jews and Christians are examples of those evoking God's anger and those who went astray, respectively.
-Others view this as an exclusive condemnation of all Jews and Christians from all times.
-The Noble Quran (Hilali–Khan), which is said to be the most widely disseminated Quran in most Islamic bookstores and Sunni mosques throughout the English-speaking world, defines the two groups as Jews and Christians respectively.
+Some Muslim commentators have interpreted these verses in a more general sense, not referring exclusively to any specific group of people.
+However, some Muslim commentators believe Jews and Christians are examples of those evoking God's anger and those who went astray, respectively.

-Other Muslim commentators have not interpreted these verses as referring exclusively to a specific group of people, but instead interpret these in the more general sense.